petrutlucian94/ceph/README.windows.rst

 The rados and rbd binaries and libs compile successfully and can be used on Windows, successfully connecting to the cluster and consuming pools.

+Ceph filesystems can be mounted using the ``ceph-dokan`` command, which requires the Dokany package to be installed.

 The libraries have to be built statically at the moment.
 The reason is that there are a few circular library dependencies or unspecified dependencies, which isn't supported when building DLLs.
 This mostly affects ``cls`` libraries.